MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 1. Open Visual Studio 2019.
 1. Select **Extensions** > **Manage Extensions**.
 1. In the search box, enter **Teams Toolkit**.
 1. Select the Teams Toolkit extension and select **Download**.
+The extension is downloaded.

-The extension can be downloaded.
-Close Visual Studio 2019 to install the extension.
+1. Close Visual Studio 2019 to install the extension.

 # [Command line](#tab/cli)